tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_2.md

 "I was across the road.
 I saw Dale with the measuring tape, waiting for you to arrive."

-"You watch the facility from across the road."
+"You watch the facility from across the road?"

 "I keep an eye on things."
 He said this without defensiveness.
 The way you might say *I water the plants* or *I take the dog out.* Routine maintenance.
 "Was everything steady?"